K-Games/Ascension/README.md

 * Player state valid hash maps changed to use hash sets for performance.
 * All maps are now Arenas - Restricted between levels.
 * Players now have a chance to get an item when killing another player.
+* Packet Handling no longer takes an individual thread.
+It now gets processed in batches.
+* Servers can now setup with different room numbers.
+Don't have to boot with sequential room numbers.
+* Item drops are now defined by server itemcode.txt list.